 Tito García González is the first Spanish pianist to have performed as a soloist in piano recitals at four of the most prestigious venues in the world: Carnegie Hall in New York, the Berlin Philharmonie, the Teatro Colón in Buenos Aires, and the National Auditorium of Music in Madrid.

-Tito García González studied at Málaga Conservatory with Horacio Socías and José Felipe Díaz.
-Later he moved to Germany to study piano with Prof. Kurt Seibert at the Hochschule für Künste Bremen, and chamber music with the Berlin Philharmonic Wind Quintet.
-He made his professional debut as concert pianist in Germany in 1996.
+He was born in Salamanca in 1974 and studied at the Superior Conservatory of Málaga with Horacio Socías and José Felipe Díaz.
+He later moved to Germany to study piano with Professor Kurt Seibert at the University of the Arts in Bremen and chamber music with the Wind Quintet of the Berlin Philharmonic Orchestra.
+He made his professional debut as a piano concert performer in Germany in 1996.

 In 1998, he performed at the Teatro Colón in Buenos Aires.
 His debut in Argentina, and shortly after in Spain and Germany, was covered by the press and featured on Spanish Television news.
 That same year, he performed at the Max Reger Festival in Bavaria in the cities of Weiden, Bayreuth, and at the prestigious "Domspatzen" in Regensburg, receiving acclaim from the German critics and live recordings for Bavarian Radio.
 Subsequently, he performed at the Ibero-American Music Week in Bremen, at the German-Polish Society during the anniversary celebrations of F. Chopin, and in numerous concerts in Germany, such as those performed on Franz Liszt's original grand piano located in the Rococo Room of "Steingräber und Söhne" in Bayreuth, and at the 1998 Brahms Week in the "Haus im Park" in Bremen, including in his programs some of Beethoven's and Brahms's piano sonatas.